Winter Dreams: Critical analysis

-Frequently anthologized, critics praise Fitzgerald's "Winter Dreams" as among his finest works for evoking "the loss of youthful illusions."
-In the Fitzgerald canon, scholars categorize "Winter Dreams" as part of the so-called "Gatsby-cluster" as the author expanded upon its themes in his 1925 novel The Great Gatsby.
-Writing his editor Max Perkins in June 1925, Fitzgerald described the short story as a "first draft of the Gatsby idea."
+As a frequently anthologized short story, critics often praise Fitzgerald's "Winter Dreams" as one of his finest works for its evocation of "the loss of youthful illusions", although Arthur Mizener deemed the work to be inferior to The Rich Boy.
+In the Fitzgerald canon, scholars categorize "Winter Dreams" as part of the so-called "Gatsby-cluster" that precedes his 1925 novel The Great Gatsby.
+In correspondence with his editor Max Perkins dated June 1925, Fitzgerald described his story as a "first draft of the Gatsby idea."